 If there is a single “must see” in Quebec City, it is the Chateau!
 The iconic property is now a Fairmont hotel, so, yes, you can drop a small fortune to stay here.
 We stayed in a nearby Airbnb rental but did visit the Chateau a few times.

 One local expert suggested I try the make your own drink at the Bistro Le Sam bar.
-We dropped another small fortune on the unique experience but, hey, it was my birthday.
+We dropped another small fortune on the unique experience but, hey, it was my birthday and it was one of the best things to do in Quebec City.

 Scenic Quebec City Streets and Cafes

 I love this picture but it is by no means the only quaint street in Quebec.
-That is why Quebec City is just so darn attractive and popular.
-There are dozens of these scenes.
+There are dozens of these scenes and that is why Quebec City is just so darn attractive and popular.

 A few minutes outside Old Quebec City is this magnificent waterfall.
 It was roaring during the first week of August.
 You can walk up from a parking lot off the highway or drive up to the park entrance.
 If you do the latter, as we did, you will cross a walkway over the top of the waterfall.